PennyLaneAI/pennylane/doc/introduction/new_opmath.rst

 Summary of the update
 ---------------------

+The opt-in feature ``qml.operation.enable_new_opmath()`` is now the default.
+Ideally, your code should not break.
+If it still does, it likely only requires some minor changes.
+For that, see the :ref:`Troubleshooting` section.
+You can still opt-out and run legacy code via ``qml.operation.disable_new_opmath()``.

 You can now easily access Pauli operators via ``I``, ``X``, ``Y``, and ``Z``.

 >>> from pennylane import I, X, Y, Z